OpenDSA/OpenDSA/RST/en/PL/SLang1.rst

    :author: David Furcy and Tom Naps

-Defining SLang 1
+Defining SLang1
 ================

-Syntax of SLang 1
+Syntax of SLang1
 -----------------

 So far we have examined how to program from a functional programming